MicrosoftDocs/PowerShell-Docs/gallery/psget/script/psget_install-script.md

 # Install a specific version of a script
 Install-Script -Name ContosoServer -RequiredVersion 1.1.3

+# Install a specific prerelease version of a script
+Install-Script -Name ContosoServer -RequiredVersion 1.1.3-alpha -AllowPrerelease

 # Install the latest version of a script to $home\Documents\WindowsPowerShell\scripts.
 Install-Script -Name ContosoServer -Scope CurrentUser